quadproduction/quadpype/src/quadpype/settings/entities/schemas/README.md

 ```

 ### apps-enum
-- enumeration of available application and their variants from system settings
+- enumeration of available application and their variants from global settings
     - applications without host name are excluded
 - can be used only in project settings
 - has only `multiselection`